FREQUENTLY ASKED QUESTIONS

 Is support available for those with disabilities?

-Care.com is improving the accessibility of their platforms.
+Care.com is improving the accessibility of its platforms.
 Until they are fully accessible (expected in early 2019), Cornell members may call 1-855-781-1303 ext.
 2 to receive help with navigating the directory or posting a position or profile.

 If you are seeking a care provider for someone who has a disability or special needs, you or the Care.com representative will be able to narrow your caregiver search based on this criteria.